 Six months ago, at the beginning of the New Year, the first Tuesday Reading, I Resolve To …, focused on New Year’s Resolutions.
 This has been my custom.
 In that essay, I referenced research reporting that though 57% of the individuals surveyed were confident that they would be successful in achieving their goals, only 12% actually were successful.
 This, our July 4th holiday last week, as well as an essay

 Goals & Practices

-Today’s Tuesday Reading, The Measurement of a Leader, is an essay by Jeff Sherrill, Assistant Director for Information Technology, College of Business Administration, University of Nebraska–Lincoln.
+Today’s Tuesday Reading, Busyness as a Proxy for Productivity, is an essay by Shane Anderson, Director, Solution Architecture in the Business Solutions Group at Yale Information Services.
 The essay first appeared as a program reflection earlier this year.

 Before I began the MOR Leaders Program, I was struggling to get important work done.
 I was going from meeting to meeting with no transition time.
 I was chronically late to meetings.
 I was “multi-tasking” in meetings to meet deadlines and complete my work.
 I was stressed and people knew it.